BumbleB2na/Angular_Tour-of-Heroes_Gulp/README.md

 # To use (Windows):
 1. `cd tutorial`  <-- this project does not sit at the root
-2. `npm start`  <-- start then exit so that devDependency packages install on your drive
+2. `npm install`  <-- devDependency packages install to node_modules in your project folder
 3. `gulp`  <-- builds to dist folder
 4. `npm run startdist`  <-- runs and watches the dist build, like it is done with src (dev) build in Quickstart Seed package.json script
 5. ftp dist folder contents to server location  (manually update base href in index.html to match folder location on server)